 Although it is true that an extensive mathematical background is required at more advanced levels of statistical study, it is not required for the introductory level of statistics presented in this book.
 Greater reliance is placed on the use of the computer for calculation and graphical display so that we may focus on issues of conceptual understanding and interpretation.
-Although hand computation is deemphasized, we believe, nonetheless, that a basic mathematical background - including the understanding of fractions, decimals, percentages, signed (positive and negative) numbers, exponents, linear equations, and graphs - is essential for an enhanced conceptual understanding of the material.
+While hand computation is de-emphasized, we believe, nonetheless, that a basic mathematical background - including the understanding of fractions, decimals, percentages, signed (positive and negative) numbers, exponents, linear equations and graphs - is essential for an enhanced conceptual understanding of the material.

 As for the issue of relevance, we have found that students better comprehend the power and purpose of statistics when it is presented in the context of a substantive problem with real data.
 In this information age, data are available on a myriad of topics.
 Whether our interests are in health, education, psychology, business, the environment, and so on, numerical data may be accessed readily to address our questions of interest.
-The purpose of statistics is to allow us to analyze these data to extract the information that they contain in a meaningful way and to write a story about the numbers that is both compelling and
+The purpose of statistics is to allow us to analyze these data to extract the information that they contain in a meaningful way and to write a story about the numbers that is both compelling and accurate.

-Throughout this course of study we make use of a series of real data sets that are located in the website for this book and may be accessed by clicking on the Resources tab using the URL, www.cambridge.org/Stats-Stata.
+Throughout this course of study we make use of a series of real data sets that are contained in the data disk attached to this book.
 We will pose relevant questions and learn the appropriate methods of analysis for answering such questions.
-Students will learn that more than one statistic or method of analysis typically is needed to address a question fully.
-Students also will learn that a detailed description of the data, including possible anomalies, and an ample characterization of results, are critical components of any data analytic plan.
-Through this process we hope that this book will help students come to view statistics as an integrated set of data analytic tools that when used together in a meaningful way will serve to uncover the story contained in the numbers.
+You will learn that more than one statistic or method of analysis typically is needed to address a question fully.
+You will learn also that a detailed description of the data, including possible anomalies, and an ample characterization of results, are critical components of any data analytic plan.
+Through this process we hope that you will come to view statistics as an integrated set of data analytic tools that when used together in a meaningful way will serve to uncover the story contained in the numbers.